EpocDotFr/webtodotxt/README.md

 This project is built on [Vue.js](http://vuejs.org/) 2 for the frontend and [Flask](http://flask.pocoo.org/) (Python) for the backend.
 The [todotxtio](https://github.com/EpocDotFr/todotxtio) PyPI package is used to parse/write the Todo.txt file, giving/receiving data through [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)).
-Several storage backends are available so one can choose to save its Todo.txt file locally on the filesystem or on its Dropbox.
+Several storage backends are available so one can choose to save its Todo.txt file locally on the filesystem, on its Dropbox or in a WebDav instance like nextcloud..

 ## "API"